Shop/Drones for Hobbyists FAQs

 - In a Private Drone Wokshop through our sister company, VTPhotoTours.com;

-- If you pay us for our time;
+- Or, if you pay us for our time.

-For options 2 or 3: please email us a short bio and briefly explain why you want to meet and what you hope to accomplish.
-Please be sure to also include your full name, address, your cell phone number and a link to your web site or social profiles.
+For option 2 please email us a short bio and briefly explain why you want to meet and what you hope to accomplish.
+Please be sure to also include your full name, address, cell phone number, and a link to your website or social profiles.
 If we’re available to meet, we’ll reply with a list of times and dates we’re available.

-To be guaranteed of getting the latest/updated versions, we only recommend buying DJI products direct from DJI or directly from us.
+To be guaranteed of getting the latest/updated versions, we only recommend buying DJI products direct from DJI.

 Still have questions?